 It’s just tilted down.

-Look how much better my shoulder carriage is when I pick up my sternum, just a little bit!
+My shoulder carriage is much better when I pick up my sternum, just a little bit!